HansSchouten/PHPageBuilder/README.md

 ### Blocks inside blocks
 #### Include a block into a block or layout file
-A shortcode can be used to include a block inside another block.
-For instance adding the shortcode: `[block slug="header"]` to `layouts/master/view.php` includes the block: `blocks/header/view.php` inside each page that uses the `master` layout.
+A shortcode can be used to include a block inside another block or into a layout file.
+For instance, adding the shortcode: `[block slug="header"]` to `layouts/master/view.php` includes the block: `blocks/header/view.php` inside each page that uses the `master` layout.

 #### Nested blocks in the page builder
 To allow dropping blocks into a block in the page builder, a block container element should be added.
 To transform a html element into a block container element, simply add the `phpb-block-container` attribute.
 The following html syntax allows dropping blocks inside a bootstrap container element: